SAP/ui5-webcomponents-ngx/libs/ui5-angular/README.md

 ## Ui5 Webcomponents for Angular

 ### Description
-This library represents a set of Angular components that wrap the [@ui5/webcomponents](https://sap.github.io/ui5-webcomponents) library.
-Every component is compatible with vanilla ui5-webcomponents and can be used in the same way, but also provides a set of Angular specific approaches, for a seamless integration with Angular.
+This library provides a set of Angular components that wrap the [@ui5/webcomponents](https://sap.github.io/ui5-webcomponents) library.
+Each component is fully compatible with the original UI5 Web Components and can be used in the same way.
+Additionally, the library offers Angular-specific features for seamless integration.

 ### Installation
-For automated installation run the following command in your Angular project:
+To install the library in your Angular project, run:
 ```bash
   ng add @ui5/webcomponents-ngx
 ```